WaylonWang17/CLI-Automated-Application-Tracker/README.md

 Open a Pull Request
 If you’re not sure where to start, check the Issues tab for open tasks or feature requests.

-#License
+# License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-#Code of Conduct
+# Code of Conduct

 Please be respectful when contributing.
-By participating in this project, you agree to abide by the Contributor Covenant Code of Conduct
+By participating in this project, you agree to abide by the Contributor Covenant Code of Conduct.
-.